pbrisbin/pbrisbin.com/posts/2010-04-08-controlling_mplayer.md

 ## Fifos

-Fifos (for *file in file out*) are simply a two way file on your system that can be used for communication; kind of a poor man's `socket`.
+Fifos (for *file in file out*) are two way files on your system that can be used for communication; kind of a poor man's `socket`.
 You can play with them like this to get the idea:

     # in one terminal:
     mkfifo ./fifo